DarssiniRamesh/ekyc-application-125058-126439/EKYCBackendService/README.md

 - Never commit real secrets to version control.
 - For production, consider moving from SQLite to a managed relational database and secure secret management.
+- Consider adding antivirus scanning and more strict MIME/type validation for uploaded files in production.